lenartlola/woody_woodpacker/README.md

 	* libft and all the functions within it
 * The executable should be named woody_woodpacker.
 * An optimised encryption algorithm should be chosen.
-* When running the encrypted program, it will have to display the string “....WOODY....”, followed by a newline, to indicate that the binary is encrypted.
-Its execution after decryption must not be altered.
+* When running the encrypted program, it will have to display the string “....WOODY....”, followed by a newline.
 * Obviously, in no way the encrypted program is allowed to crash.
 * The program must not change the execution of the final binary produced.